yinzburghbear/cunty-ho/OF Scraper.md

 }
 ```

-It's really not that bad.
+- It's really not that bad.
 I'll show you in the next sections how to get these bits of info.

 ##### Step One: Creating the 'auth.json' File

-You first need to run the program in order for the `auth.json` file to be created.
+- You first need to run the program in order for the `auth.json` file to be created.
 To run it, simply type `ofscraper` in your terminal and hit enter.
 Because you don't have an `auth.json` file, the program will create one for you and then ask you to enter some information.
 Now we need to get that information.
 ##### Step Two: Getting Your Auth Info
-Open DevTools, Hit F12 on your keyboard.
+- Open DevTools, Hit F12 on your keyboard.

-Click on the network tab![[Pasted image 20230726212539.png]]then you can click on filter and search for id.
+- Click on the network tab![[Pasted image 20230726212539.png]]
+- then you can click on filter and search for id.
-You may need to refresh Onlyfans to get the info to populate.
+	- You may need to refresh Onlyfans to get the info to populate.

-You need to get the following: Explained below
+- You need to get the following: Explained below
 	- `sess=`
 	- `suth_id=`
 	- `auth_uid=`
 	- `User-Agent`
 	- `x-bc`

+>[!info]
-> Your `auth_uid_` *will only appear* **if you have 2FA (two-factor authentication)** enabled. *Also, keep in mind that your auth_uid_ will have numbers after the final underscore and before the equal sign (that's your auth_id)*.
+Your `auth_uid_` will only appear if you have **2FA** (*two-factor authentication*) enabled.
+Also, keep in mind that your `auth_uid_` will have numbers after the final underscore and before the equal sign (that's your `auth_id`).
->
-> Once you've copied the value for your `sess` cookie, go back to the program, paste it in, and hit enter.
+Once you've copied the value for your `sess` cookie, go back to the program, paste it in, and hit enter.
 Now go back to your browser, copy the `auth_id` value, and paste it into the program and hit enter.
-Then go back to your browser, copy the `auth_uid_` value, and paste it into the program and hit enter (**leave this blank if you don't use 2FA!!!**).
+Then go back to your browser, copy the `auth_uid_` value, and paste it into the program and hit enter **(leave this blank if you don't use 2FA!!!)**.
 >
-> Once you do that, the program will ask for your user agent.
+Once you do that, the program will ask for your user agent.
 You should be able to find your user agent in a field called `User-Agent` below the `Cookie` field.
 Copy it and paste it into the program and hit enter.
->
-> After it asks for your user agent, it will ask for your `x-bc` token.
+After it asks for your user agent, it will ask for your `x-bc` token.
 You should also be able to find this in the `Request Headers` section.

 # Important Config